junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

-### Chapter X: "Rock Never Dies"
+### Chapter: Rock never dies

+(TBC)

 <br>

 <br>

-(Draft:
+## Draft:

-Metallica lyrics: Chasing Light “down and out as darkness falls, shakes the cage in deep withdrawals, without darkness there’s no light, but he is someone’s little boy”
+Metallica lyrics: Chasing Light "down and out as darkness falls, shakes the cage in deep withdrawals, without darkness there’s no light, but he is someone’s little boy"

+System of a Down: "angels deserve to die" (Cass: Do I deserve to die?
+Do they?)

+Beyond the Black: In the Shadows "It's so hard to kill the demons, When they live inside your heart"

+Within Temptation: Stairway to The Skies "Perdition awaits my soul is at stake

+Will I find a stairway to the skies

+In the end?"

+Xandria: You Will Never be Our God "I've been in Hell for many years

+And all the time is lost for me, for eternity

+I try to take back what was mine

+A prison they have made my mind, my enemy"

-Dean: What’s that, take away that metal crap will you?
+Dean: What's that, take away that metal crap will you?
 (Heard first lyrics) Wait, they might on to something.

-(Reuse Vince Vincent’s and Ladyheart part of plot, TFW go to LA, rock and metal festival, chapter name remains: rock never dies)
+(Reuse Vince Vincent's and Ladyheart part of plot, TFW go to LA, rock and metal festival, chapter name remains: rock never dies)

 <br>

-Cass: Do I deserve to die?

-Song lyrics: "Angels deserve to die"
+Dean: it’s like putting two nuclear together and hope they don’t explode!
+What’s the odds?

+They all agree Dean should get nowhere close to Michael and same goes for Sam and Lucifer, so Sam and Rowena go to Michael, Dean and Cass go to Lucifer

+appreciable -> grateful